stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 use, such as signaling for network upgrades or announcing a digest of a set of available peers.
 This transaction must be the first transaction in an anchored block in order for the block to be considered well-formed.
 This transaction has no access to the Clarity VM.
+Only one coinbase transaction may be mined per epoch.

 ### Transaction Post-Conditions